funmicra/Home-Lab/README.md

 ## 📌 Future Improvements

 - 🔄 Reverse proxy with Traefik or Nginx Proxy Manager
-- 📊 Centralized logging with Loki + Grafana
+- 📊 Centralized logging with Prometheus + Grafana
-- 🧪 CI/CD pipelines for infra updates
+- 🧪 CI/CD pipelines for infra updates with Jenkins and Git Actions
 - 🧵 GitOps-style Ansible repo with inventory separation
-- 🛡️ Implement full backup strategy with Borg + Restic
+- 🛡️ Implement full backup strategy with ProxMox Backup Server (2nd Device)
 - 🔐 Add 2FA and secrets management (Vault or SOPS)

 ---